fac30/PLOG_JOSH/Week_01.md

 [Even better if]

 You could enumerate some other topics, even if they were assigned to someone else in your team.
 You can give a very brief description (one or two lines) about topics like the dynamic generation of cards, complex event listeners (in case you have those in your project).
-Your addition of the code snippet is great, keep adding more for each topic that would benefit from having an example.
+Your addition of the code snippet is great, keep adding more for each topic that would benefit from having an example